vclabs/linky/README.md

   -f , --format         Format for email addresses
-  -v , --validate       Validate email addresses: O365/Hunter API -a , --api            API Key for Hunter API --verbose             Verbosity of the output --debug               Enable debugging, will spam.
+  -v , --validate       Validate email addresses: O365/Hunter API -a , --api            API Key for Hunter API
+  -t , --threads        Amount of threads to use [default 5] --valid-emails-only   When you literally only want a txt of valid emails.
+  --verbose             Verbosity of the output --debug               Enable debugging, will spam.
   --list-email-schemes  List available email schemes